 Doing so will open the setting panel on the left side of the page.
 The filters configuration pane is located at the bottom of the settings panel.
 Each Manually configured filter contains three values that must be selected.
 1.)
-“Measure” is the is the unit of measure or column heading.
+Measure is the unit of measure or column heading.
 2.)
 Operator is the critical test (e.g. equals, not equal to, greater than, etc.) 3.)
-Value is a the alphanumeric value by which the all entries are tested within the measure.
+Value is the alphanumeric value by which all entries are tested within the measure.

 Click "Add Filter" to begin.
 Select the Measure and Operator from the drop-down menus that you wish to filter by and enter a value then click "Submit".